A Modest Suggestion for Divorce Reform

 The Current State of Marriage

 Unfortunately, however, over the past several decades legislatures across the United States have done great damage by adopting the scourge of “no-fault” unilateral divorce.
 This new legal reality dissolves conjugal bonds and pits one spouse against the other, all the while serving to enrich an army of family-law attorneys.
-Spurred on by a contemporary culture that is hostile to personal obligation, this situation also denies children of a two-parent homes due to a temporary or permanent lapse of judgment by one or both of the parents.
+Spurred on by a contemporary culture that is hostile to personal obligation, this situation also denies children a two-parent home due to a temporary or permanent lapse of judgment by one or both of the parents.
 But to avoid an impending demographic collapse, policies that encourage marriage formation and preservation would no doubt be beneficial to society in that they would encourage family participation among males and boost fertility and birth rates.

-However, any piecemeal changes implemented at the state level would likely encounter stiff resistance from attorney lobbies, and could be circumvented by the divorcing party relocating their residence transitory relocating residence to a more accommodating jurisdictional venue.
-Whereas forming a marital union requires a bonding pair – whether a man and woman or an alternative non-fecund arrangement that is currently favored by the elite – dissolution of the marriage bond merely requires a single dissatisfied member.
+However, any piecemeal changes implemented at the state level would likely encounter stiff resistance from attorney lobbies, and could be circumvented by the divorcing party relocating their residence to a more accommodating jurisdictional venue.
+Whereas forming a marital union requires a bonding pair – whether a man and woman, or an alternative non-fecund arrangement that is currently favored by the elite – dissolution of the marriage bond merely requires a single dissatisfied member.
 That person can – in a momentary lapse of judgment – induce financial chaos and social atomization of his or her partner without any requirement or obligation to attempt reconciliation.
-Admittedly though, serious reflection regarding commitment probably sounds counterintuitive (see Proverbs 2:16-17) for young adults who are addled by hormones and lacking experience in discharging their adult responsibilities.
+Admittedly though, serious reflection regarding commitment probably sounds counterintuitive (see Proverbs 2:16-17) for young adults, who are addled by hormones and lacking experience in discharging their adult responsibilities.

 Assuming populist Republicans can coalesce to pass beneficial legislation, the suggestion presented herein involves augmenting the tax code as relates to businesses that hire employees.
-In particular, expenditures for providing legal services could be discounted to reduce federal financial (i.e., tax) obligations.
+In particular, the proposal is that expenditures for providing legal services could be discounted to reduce federal financial (i.e., tax) obligations.
 These services would benefit employees and their spouses by providing retainer accounts for law firms that are engaged in family protection.
 But under my proposal, only the respondent spouse would receive the employer’s benefit, and not the divorcing party.
-This would be irrespective of employment status, meaning the benefit belongs only to the respondent spouse who is being divorced and not the initiator.
+This would be irrespective of employment status, meaning the benefit belongs only to the respondent spouse who is being divorced, and not the initiator.

-Although this proposal would initially only include employers that would provide this type of employee benefit, altering the playing field for even a few individuals would present both necessary and significant challenges to the divorce industry.
+Although this proposal would initially only include employers that choose to provide this type of employee benefit, altering the playing field for even a few individuals would present both necessary and significant challenges to the divorce industry.
 By denying their ability to hold the respondent hostage to an unforgiving judicial process who may be without effective and affordable counsel, the divorce industry would face disincentives to mercilessly pillory their victims into despair, as presented in “The Red Pill” documentary by Cassie Jaye.
 The effects of divorce can take a serious emotional toll on husbands as noted by a report on men’s emotional pain that results from breakups.
 Hence, we see that today many young men avoid the risk of divorce by eschewing marriage altogether.

 One might be prompted to ask though, how do two wrongs make a right?
 In particular, encouraging both spouses to duel (with lawyers) would seem to reduce the potential for reconciliation.
 But the answer is merely that the innocent should not be left without recourse when attacked by an aggressor – in this instance the initiator of divorce.
 One can be reminded of James 2:15-16 admonishing “if a brother or sister has nothing to wear and has no food for the day, and one of you says to them ‘go in peace, keep warm and eat well,’ but you do not give them the necessities of the body, what good is it?”